Anuj5642/Predicting-Life-Expectancy/readme.md

+[Note: The UI and NodeJs integration is pending will update soon]

 ### Project schedule:
    1. Understanding what to do in the above-given Predicting Life Expectancy Project
    2. Identify and get familiar with the tools needed to complete this project